Home Beauty Cuticle care

 How to soften cuticles

-In any type of manicure, be it classic edged or European, you need to soften the cuticle.
+In any type of manicure, be it a classic cut or a European one, you need to soften the cuticle.
 For this purpose, various special means are used.
-If you do not have a professional cuticle softener at hand, then the usual will come to the rescue.
-Castor oil...
-By the way, it is it that is included in almost all softeners.
+If you don’t have a professional cuticle softener at hand, then the usual one will come to the rescue. castor oil.
+By the way, this is what is included in almost all softeners.

 kut4 Castor oil perfectly softens dry skin around the nail plate and is perfectly absorbed without leaving a greasy residue.
-Castor oil should be applied drop by drop to each nail and rubbed into the base of the nail for several minutes, massaging movements.
+Castor oil should be applied a drop at a time to each nail and rubbed into the base of the nail for several minutes, using massaging movements.

 In addition to castor oil, baths can be used to soften the cuticle.
 For example, a bath with sea salt added to it and aromatic oils will quickly soften the cuticle and have a healing effect on nails and skin.

-After softening the cuticle, it must be removed.
+After the cuticle has softened, it must be removed.
 When performing a classic manicure, the cuticle is cut with a special tool.
-These can be nail scissors, tweezers, or a fork.
+These can be nail scissors, tweezers or a fork.

-The softened cuticle must be pushed back to the base of the nail.
+The softened cuticle must be moved to the base of the nail.
 This is done with a special stick that does not damage the nail.
 Do not use metal plates to move the cuticle - they damage the nail, making it brittle.

-kut3 Now cut off the cuticle with scissors or tweezers.
-First, cut off the dead skin from the sides of the nail, and then along the bottom in an arc.
-Be careful not to cut your skin.
-After finishing cutting the cuticle, apply a special cream on it and massage.
+kut3 Now cut the cuticle with scissors or tweezers.
+First, cut off the dead skin from the sides of the nail, and then from the bottom in an arc.
+Proceed carefully so as not to injure the skin.
+After finishing cutting the cuticle, apply a special cream to it and massage it.

-In European manicure, the cuticle is not cut, but removed using a special tool.
+In European manicure, the cuticle is not cut off, but removed using a special product.
 It is applied to the cuticle area for a few minutes, and then the softened cuticle is removed with an orange stick.
-At the end, a special cream is applied to the nails and a light massage is done.
+Finally, a special cream is applied to the nails and a light massage is performed.

 Leave a Reply